-We created this website as a tool for teaching and building interdisciplinary collaborations.
-The inspiration came from faculty and students at Simon Fraser University’s School for the Contemporary Arts -- where BFA programs in Dance, Theatre Production and Design, Visual Art, Film and Music all work together in studio settings and playfully experiment with processes of art making.
+This website was created as a tool for teaching and building interdisciplinary collaborations.
+The inspiration came from faculty and students at Simon Fraser University’s School for the Contemporary Arts - where BFA programs in Dance, Theatre Production and Design, Visual Art, Film and Music all work together in studio settings and playfully experiment with processes of art making.

 We wanted to create a database of images, projects, sounds and theory that we collect inside the studio and from research happening in other places.
 We are curious about how we collaborate and how structures reoccur, translate and deviate from one discipline to another.
 Composition is central to these processes and offers a base for our approaches and experiments.

 We are excited about what our students are doing and inspired by the new languages in contemporary art and performance we continue to see develop.
 You can use the site as a source for learning more about how artists process ideas across disciplines, building assignments for students, or for creating a process for a collaboration of your own.